Media Intelligence in Risk Analysis

 Combined, these factors present a real threat to business success.

-What are the challenges associated with media monitoring?
+What are the challenges associated with media intelligence?

-The main challenge that organizations face when trying to monitor content on the web is the sheer and ever-expanding volume of content being uploaded to the web each and every day.
-Each company will have specific reasons for mining and monitoring this content and each will have a unique variety of aspects that they are interested in looking at.
+The main challenge is the sheer and ever-expanding volume of content being uploaded to the web each and every day.

-What’s required is a solution that allows for super specific and flexible search options, allowing for the sourcing of highly relevant content, as it’s published and thus providing intelligent insights, trends and actionable data from this sourced content.
+What’s required is a solution that allows for super-specific and flexible search options, supercharging and streamlining the discovery of highly relevant content, as it’s published.

-Accuracy and timeliness of information are crucial aspects of this process and with this in mind, we’ll show you some examples of how media monitoring is being used in risk analysis and how our News API can help you keep your finger on the pulse and stay aware of important developments as they happen;
+Accuracy and timeliness of information are crucial aspects of this process.
+Our News API offers both, to help you keep your finger on the pulse and stay aware of important developments as they happen.

 1. Monitoring public opinion and identifying threats